 A. Hire all personnel necessary for the proper and safe conduct of the game(s) as during the regular season of play.
 Meet with them as deemed necessary and explain in detail the jobs to be done individually and as a whole for the best conduct of the event.
-Goal Judges will be assigned by Tournament Director for all tournament games.
+Goals judges will be assigned by tournament director for all tournament games.

-Ticket Seller(s) Fireman Locker Room(s) Supervisor

-Ticket Taker(s) Custodian(s) Official Scorer Timer(s) Announcer Minor Officials
+Ticket Seller(s) Uniformed Police Custodian(s) Locker Room(s) Supervisor Ticket Taker(s) Zamboni Operator Announcer Official Scorer Timer(s) Fireman Door Guard(s) Minor Officials

-Uniformed Police Door Guard(s)